soyket/vsms-codeigniter/README.md

 	Admin Features : # Add, Edit , Delete almost anything(Including new users), Sell vehicles, See customer Details Employee Features : # Add vehicles only and Sell them to new clients with their details
 	-------------------------------------------------------------------------
 	Others : Used CodeIgniter Active record for DB query, Basic Parser use of codeigniter, uses cool template for backend with a lot 	 of effects, form validation with codeigniter Database is included in the folder.
-	Do change the database config to run on your server / localhost
+	Uses Datatables with sorting , filtering , and date to date range for getting result Do change the database config to run on your server / localhost

 Template has been used for back-end and front end